Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Result analysis and Discussion

 \subsubsection{The impact of receptive field size number selection in pyramid pooling}

-As shown in Eq.~\ref{eq:1} and Fig.~\ref{fig:2}(a), the receptive field size number selection in the pyramid pooling operator has an impact on the EPCA module.
-In this part, we train them with EPCA by using linear-MSCM on the Fundus-PM dataset and the Isee-PA dataset, by adopting ResNet18 and ResNet50 as the backbones.
-Table~\ref{tab:1} lists the classification results of our EPCA with different receptive field size selection settings.
-We see that multi-scale context features obtained by spatial average pooling operation with different receptive field sizes clearly affect the performance of EPCA, demonstrating that multi-scale context features with varying levels of significance.
-When pyramid pooling with multiple receptive sizes {1,3}, our EPCA achieves the best performance, which is used for the following experiments to keep a good balance between the performance and the model complexity.
-Furthermore, ResNet50 is used as the baseline for the following ablation experiments.
+As shown in Eq.~\ref{eq:1}, the receptive field size number selection in the pyramid pooling operator may significantly impact the EPCA module.
+Therefore, we train them with EPCA using Linear-SCFM implementation on the Fundus-PM and Isee-PA datasets.
+Here, we adopt the pre-trained ResNet18 and ResNet50 as the backbones.
+As shown in Fig.~\ref{fig:2}(b), this paper places our EPCA module behind the residual block for constructing the Res-EPCA module, where the parameters of the residual block loaded from pre-trained ResNets, and we only randomly initialize parameters of the EPCA module.

+Table~\ref{tab:1} lists the classification results of our EPCA with six different receptive field size selection settings.
+We see that multi-scale context features obtained by spatial average pooling operations with different receptive field sizes affect the performance of EPCA, demonstrating that multi-scale context features have varying significance levels.
+When pyramid pooling with multiple receptive filed size setting $\{1,3\}$, our EPCA achieves the best accuracies on two datasets through two backbones, which is used for the following experiments.
+Moreover, the EPCA module based on ResNet50 performs better than it based on ResNet18; thus, ResNet50 is adopted as the backbone for the following ablation experiments.